10 Signs Your Sydney Tree Needs Removing (2026 Guide)

 - Post-storm lean: New lean following severe weather events

-Action required: Immediate professional assessment - do not delay as failure may be imminent.
+Action required: Urgent professional assessment.
+Do not delay, as failure may be imminent.

 3. Major Trunk Damage or Cavities